-Before we get into details, we would like to make a connection with the theoretical discussion of regimes in [11].
-There we have considered a (sinusoidal) periodic driving that is characterized by amplitude A and frequency $\Omega=2\pi/T$.
-For sinusoidal driving the root-mean square "velocity" is $V=A\Omega/\sqrt{2}$.
-So fixing A and changing V in the present paper, is completely analogous to fixing A and changing V in Ref.[11].
-Thus, the four V regimes listed above correspond to a horizontal cut V (V regimes listed above correspond to a horizontal cut V regimes listed above correspond to a horizontal cut V regime Fig. 1 there).
-One should realize that the "perturbative regime" is in fact the "linear response (Kubo) regime" as defined in [11], and that the "sudden regime" corresponds to the regime of vanishing (high frequency) response.
+Before we get into details, we would like to make a connection with the theoretical discussion of regimes in Ref.
+[15].
+There we have considered a (sinusoidal) periodic driving that is characterized by amplitude A and frequency $\Omega = 2\pi/T$.
+For sinusoidal driving, the root-mean-square "velocity" is $V = A\Omega/\sqrt{2}$.
+So fixing A and changing V in the present paper, is completely analogous to fixing A and changing Ω in Ref.
+[15].
+Thus, the four V regimes listed above correspond to a horizontal cut ($A = \text{const} > A{\text{prt}}$) in the (Ω , A) regime diagram of Ref.
+[15] (see Fig. 1 there).
+One should realize that the perturbative regime is in fact the linear response (Kubo) regime as defined in Ref.
+[15], and that the sudden regime corresponds to the regime of vanishing (high frequency) response.

-In the adiabatic V regime the spreading is due to near neighbor level transitions, and disregarding extremely short times (for which we can apply standard first order perturbation theory (Eq.(D5)), it looks stochastic.
-This means that Eq.(12) is a quite satisfying approximation.
-For further details regarding the identification of the adiabatic regime see Section 12.
+In the adiabatic V regime, the spreading is due to nearneighbor level transitions, and disregarding extremely short times (for which we can apply standard first-order perturbation theory [Eq.
+(D5)], it looks stochastic.
+This means that Eq.
+(12) is a quite satisfying approximation.
+For further details regarding the identification of the adiabatic regime, see Sec.
+XII.

-Outside of the adiabatic regime there is a time stage where perturbation theory (Eq.(10)) is valid.
-But after this time we have to use theoretical considerations that go beyond perturbation theory.
-In the following paragraph we divide the non-adiabatic regime into "perturbative" V regime, "non-perturbative" V regime, and "sudden" regime.
+Outside the adiabatic regime, there is a time stage where perturbation theory [Eq.
+(10)] is valid.
+But after this time, we have to use theoretical considerations that go beyond perturbation theory.
+In the following paragraph, we divide the nonadiabatic regime into perturbative V regime, nonperturbative V regime, and sudden regime.
 The basis for this distinction is the timing of the departure from parametric evolution.
-The departure from parametric evolution is best illustrated by the lower panel of Fig.4.
+The departure from parametric evolution is best illustrated by the lower panel of Fig. 4.

-The perturbative V regime is defined by the requirement of having the departure from parametric evolution happen before the breakdown of Eq.(10).
-Consequently, in this regime the departure time can be deduced from Eq.(10).
-For example, let us assume a simple bandprofile.
-In such case departure time is just the inverse of the bandwidth, which implies via Eq.(B3) that it is simply the classical correlation time τ{cl} of the chaotic motion.
-In the actual numerical analysis the bandprofile is not "simple", but has some structure.
-Rather than debating over the definition of τ{cl} , it is more practical to determine the departure time by inspection of Fig.4.
-For convenience we have indicated the location of $\delta x{\rm prt}$ by a vertical line.
-For V < 7 the departure from parametric evolution happens before this line.
+The perturbative V regime is defined by the requirement of having the departure from parametric evolution happen before the breakdown of Eq.
+(10).
+Consequently, in this regime, the departure time can be deduced from Eq.
+(10).
+For example, let us assume a simple band profile.
+In such a case, departure time is just the inverse of the bandwidth, which implies via Eq.
+(B3) that it is simply the classical correlation time τ{cl} of the chaotic motion.
+In the actual numerical analysis, the band profile is not simple, but has some structure.
+Rather than debating over the definition of τ{cl} , it is more practical to determine the departure time by inspection of Fig. 4.
+For convenience, we have indicated the location of δx{prt} by a vertical line.
+For V < 7, the departure from parametric evolution happens before this line.
 This way one can determine the upper border (V=7) of the perturbative regime.

-The non-perturbative V regime is defined by the requirement of having the departure from parametric evolution happen after the breakdown of Eq.(10).
+The nonperturbative V regime is defined by the requirement of having the departure from parametric evolution happen after the breakdown of Eq.
+(10).
 In other words, it means that this departure cannot be captured by perturbation theory.
-A more careful definition of the non-perturbative regime should take into account the driving reversal at t=T/2.
-As explained in the next paragraph, the non-perturbative regime is further restricted by the requirement of having the departure from parametric evolution happens before the driving reversal.
+A more careful definition of the nonperturbative regime should take into account the driving reversal at t=T/2.
+As explained in the next paragraph, the nonperturbative regime is further restricted by the requirement of having the departure from parametric evolution happen before the driving reversal.